-Governance costs include those costs incurred in the governance of its assets which are associated with constitutional and statutory requirements.
+Governance costs are costs associated with general charity advice and governance matters and include those costs incurred in the governance of its assets which are associated with constitutional and statutory requirements.

 Unrestricted funds

 Unrestricted funds are donations and other incoming resources received or generated which are expendable at the discretion of the charity in furtherance of its objectives.